cl-fui/gtk-tagged-streams/README.md

 ## MARK-OUT-STREAM

 The built-in caret stream of a text-buffer always outputs at the current caret position, adjusting it after output.
 For truly random-position output, use MARK-OUT-STREAM.
 It maintains its own mark for tracking output position.
+Any number of these may be opened of a text-buffer; don't forget to close!

 `(make-instance 'mark-out-stream :buffer buffer :position genpos)`